Bladder Cancer

 ARM A: Patients receive TPC with carboplatin or cisplatin intravenously (IV) on day 1 and gemcitabine IV on days 1 and 8 of each cycle.
 Cycles repeat every 21 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.
 Patients may alternately receive TPC with docetaxel IV on day 1 of each cycle or paclitaxel IV on days 1 and 8 of each cycle.
 Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.
 Patients additionally undergo blood sample collection and computed tomography (CT) or magnetic resonance imaging (MRI) throughout the study.

-ARM B: Patients receive sacituzumab govitecan IV over 1-3 hours on days 1 and 8 and pembrolizumab IV over 30 minutes on day 1 of each cycle.
+ARM B: Patients receive Sacituzumab govitean-hziy IV over 1-3 hours on days 1 and 8 and pembrolizumab IV over 30 minutes on day 1 of each cycle.
 Cycles repeat every 21 days for up to 35 cycles or for 2 years of pembrolizumab in the absence of disease progression or unacceptable toxicity.
-Cycles of sacituzumab govitecan repeats every 21 days in the absence of disease progression or unacceptable toxicity.
+Cycles of sacituzumab govitean-hziy repeats every 21 days in the absence of disease progression or unacceptable toxicity.
 Patients additional undergo blood sample collection, and CT or MRI throughout the study.

 After completion of study treatment, patients are followed up at 30 days then once a year for 5 years from the date of randomization.